 Managing Payroll for International Employees

 Businesses with a global workforce must ensure timely payment to international employees.
-In this case, they could need to send money to specific accounts if the payroll is done from a specific account.
+If payroll is done from a specific account, they could need to send money to specific accounts.
 An example would be a tech company paying developers based in India and the Philippines to maintain a global talent pool.

 Making International Purchases